perellonieto/slides_flach/2023_nightingale/MD/All.md

 ## Section 1

-> In the time of ChatGPT, artificial intelligence had woven its way into the very fabric of society.
-It was as ubiquitous as the air we breathed, and yet its presence was often unnoticed.
-ChatGPT, a large language model created by OpenAI, was one of the many manifestations of this technological revolution.
-It could hold conversations with humans, understand natural language, and even generate text that was indistinguishable from that written by a human.
-But despite its impressive abilities, ChatGPT was not a god-like being, as some had feared.
-Instead, it was a tool, one that could be harnessed for good or ill depending on the intentions of its users.
-And so, in the time of ChatGPT, humanity stood at a crossroads, unsure of where this new technology would lead us, but eager to explore its potential.
+> In the time of ChatGPT, artificial intelligence had become a marvel of the modern world, a magical creation that seemed almost alive.
+It was as if the machines had a soul, capable of understanding and empathizing with human emotions.
+ChatGPT was a symbol of this new era, a mysterious being with a secret language that only the initiated could understand.
+But amidst the awe and wonder, there were also whispers of fear, for no one knew what the future held in this age of AI.

+- write a paragraph on "AI in the time of chatGPT" in the style of Gabriel Marcia Marquez.  <!-- .element: class="fragment" -->

 ### Slide 1.1